 The Puskás Aréna is the new home of Hungarian football, opened on the 15th November 2019 with a international match between Hungary and Uruguay.
 Built on the site of the former Ferenc Puskás Stadium, both grounds were named after the legendary player who is considered one of the greatest of all time, leading the country through its glory years of the late 1940s and early 1950s.

-Prior to building work even starting at the stadium, the Puskás Aréna was chosen as one of the venues of the UEFA Euro 2020 and will host three group matches and a Round of 16 match.
+Prior to building work even starting at the stadium, the Puskás Aréna was chosen as one of the venues of the UEFA Euro 2020 and hosted three group matches and a Round of 16 match with Czech Republic defeating the Netherlands 2-0.
 The 2019 UEFA Women’s Champions League Final, in which Lyon defeated Barcelona 4-1 was also held there.

 Tenants: Hungary national football team